German occupation of north-east France during World War I: Aftermath

 According to economist Alfred Sauvy, the cost of lost property and its restoration is estimated at 34 billion gold francs.
-Some of the equipment brought to Germany was recovered and the industry restarted fairly quickly in the early 1920s, but the slower reconstruction extended until the mid-1930s.
+Some of the equipment brought to Germany was recovered and the industry restarted fairly quickly in the early 1920s, but the slower reconstruction lasted into the mid-1930s.

 The German government refused to extradite those responsible for the abuses and the open trials were unsuccessful.
 This impunity contributed to the feeling of injustice among the inhabitants.

 The memory of the First World War prompted the majority of the population of the northern regions to flee to the south in June 1940.
-During the occupation of 1940–44, acts of resistance multiplied, collaboration was much weaker than in the rest of France and the Vichy government was very unpopular there from November 1940.
+During the occupation of 1940–44, acts of resistance multiplied, collaboration was much weaker than in the rest of France, and the Vichy government was very unpopular in the north-east from November 1940.

+Legacy

+In the interwar years local narratives and studies were published, but subsequently these territories were neglected by the French historiography of the Great War.
+However, two accounts of this "forgotten" history were published in 2010, La France Occupée [Occupied France] by Philippe Nivet and Les Cicatrices Rouges [The Red Scars] by Annette Becker.